 Tjalling C. Koopmans Econometric Theory Prize Awarded

-The 2015-2017 Tjalling C. Koopmans Econometric Theory Prize has been awarded to Javier Hidalgo (London School of Economics) and Myung Hwan Seo (Seoul National University) for their paper “Speciﬁcation Tests for Lattice Processes,” by Econometric Theory.
-The paper was published in the April 2015 issue of Econometric Theory (volume 31(2), pages 294–336).
+Econometric Theory has announced the winning article for the 2015-2017 Tjalling C. Koopmans Econometric Theory Prize.
+The awarded article, “Speciﬁcation Tests for Lattice Processes,” was written by Javier Hidalgo (London School of Economics) and Myung Hwan Seo (Seoul National University), which appeared in the April 2015 issue of Econometric Theory (volume 31(2), pages 294–336).

 The citation of the winning paper (written by the Advisory Board and Editor) is as follows: